sara-nl/clouddocs/appliances-configuration.markdown

 ---
 # Apps appliances configuration

 SURFsara provides pre-made _appliances_ to their HPC Cloud users.
 These appliances are available via the _Apps_ option in the _Storage_ section in the HPC Cloud user interface and are meant to help users instantiating VM's quickly.
-Currently we provide some basic _Apps_ for CentOS and Ubuntu.
+Currently we provide some basic _Apps_ for CentOS, Ubuntu and Debian.

 The _Apps_ are endorsed by the SURFsara HPC Cloud team and are kept up to date.
 In order to provide our customers with a secure working environment, a set of configurations are applied to the images at boot time via [`one-context`](https://github.com/OpenNebula/addon-context-linux) contextualization.
 Here you can find some of these configuration details.